-MLB Power Rankings: Dodgers on pace to match the '27 Murderers Row Yankees
+MLB Power Rankings: Dodgers on pace to match the 1927 Murderers' Row Yankees

 Next is the bigger issue.

-The Dodgers have already been really good in the regular-season with a lot of group -- though not this good and not really close to all of this particular group.
+The Dodgers have already been really good in the regular season with a lot of this group -- though not this good and not really close to all of this particular group.
 They've won the NL West four straight times.
 They just haven't gotten out of the National League yet.
 Twice, they failed to reach the NLCS in those four tries.

 Overall, the Dodgers haven't won the World Series since 1988.

 This all has to factor into the decision for Andrew Friedman, Farhan Zaidi and company to grab the Yu Darvish rental and leave as little to chance as possible.
 It's time to get the job done.
 Ultimately, they'll be judged this season on how they fare in the postseason, not how many games they win in the regular season.
 Ask the Mariners.
-No one mentions them in "best team ever" discussions despite their 116 wins.
+No one mentions them in "best team ever" discussions despite their 116 victories.

 In the meantime, though, that doesn't mean we have to ignore the greatness we're witnessing.
 It's an unreal regular season.
 So far.